mickael-menu/ShadowVim/README.md

 The following commands are available in your bindings when Neovim is run by ShadowVim.

-* `SVPressKeys` triggers a keyboard shortcut in Xcode.
-The syntax is the same as Neovim's key bindings, e.g. `SVPressKeys <D-s>` to save the current file.
+* `SVPress` triggers a keyboard shortcut or mouse click in Xcode.
+The syntax is the same as Neovim's key bindings, e.g. `SVPress <D-s>` to save the current file.
+Mouse clicks are performed at the current caret location.
 * `SVEnableKeysPassthrough` switches on the Keys Passthrough mode, which lets Xcode handle key events until you press <kbd>⎋</kbd>.
 * `SVReset` kills Neovim and resets the synchronization.
 This might be useful if you get stuck.
 * `SVSynchronizeUI` requests Xcode to reset the current file to the state of the Neovim buffer.
 You should not need to call this manually.